Competitive equilibrium: Divisible resources

 D. Using Walras' law and some algebra, it is possible to show that for this price vector, there is no excess demand in any product, i.e:

 E. The desirability assumption implies that all products have strictly positive prices:

 By Walras' law, $p^* \cdot z(p^*) = 0$.
 But this implies that the inequality above must be an equality:

 This means that $p^*$ is a price vector of a competitive equilibrium.

 Note that Linear utilities are only weakly convex, so they do not qualify for the Arrow–Debreu model.
 However, David Gale proved that a CE exists in every linear exchange economy satisfying certain conditions.
 For details see Linear utilities#Existence of competitive equilibrium.

-Algorithms for computing the market equilibrium are described in Market equilibrium computation.
+Algorithms for computing the market equilibrium are described in market equilibrium computation.

 Indivisible items

 In the examples above, a competitive equilibrium existed when the items were substitutes but not when the items were complements.
 This is not a coincidence.

-Given a utility function on two goods X and Y, say that the goods are weakly gross-substitute (GS) if they are either Independent goods or gross substitute goods, but not Complementary goods.
+Given a utility function on two goods X and Y, say that the goods are weakly gross-substitute (GS) if they are either independent goods or gross substitute goods, but not complementary goods.
 This means that $\frac{\Delta \text{demand}(X)}{\Delta \text{price}(Y)}\geq 0$.
 I.e., if the price of Y increases, then the demand for X either remains constant or increases, but does not decrease.
+If the price of Y decreases, then the demand for X either remains constant or decreases.

 A utility function is called GS if, according to this utility function, all pairs of different goods are GS.
 With a GS utility function, if an agent has a demand set at a given price vector, and the prices of some items increase, then the agent has a demand set which includes all the items whose price remained constant.
 He may decide that he doesn't want an item which has become more expensive; he may also decide that he wants another item instead (a substitute); but he may not decide that he doesn't want a third item whose price hasn't changed.

 When the utility functions of all agents are GS, a competitive equilibrium always exists.

 Moreover, the set of GS valuations is the largest set containing unit demand valuations for which the existence of competitive equilibrium is guaranteed: for any non-GS valuation, there exist unit-demand valuations such that a competitive equilibrium does not exist for these unit-demand valuations coupled with the given non-GS valuation.

 For the computational problem of finding a competitive equilibrium in a special kind of a market, see Fisher market#indivisible.